petre-renware/sdeven/doc_src/SDEVEN.62_PSTR.md

 !!! info "system manuals"
     system manuals (adma & euma) will be assembled as deliverables in release packages [for details see 60-RELM procedure](SDEVEN.60_RELM.md#release-directory-content-and-structure)

+## **docs** directory

+This directory will accommodate the **FINAL** (**RELEASED**) documentation static portal that accompanies the developed system.
+This is part of what is known as "Help Center" of that system This is mandatory for products from category "*ENTERPRISE SYSTEMS*".

+!!! warning "remarks"
+    * this directory content is obtained from `static_portal` directory after tests passed and as preparation for a release ([here go to static_portal directory section](#static_portal-directory))
+    * this directory is subject to git repository as is part of a release